Phenanth/Managemen-Platform/README.md

 - Optimize the CSS style of whole website.

 Such as adding icons for the web, adding icons for the page, re-design the list items... and so on.

+#### Later This Day

+- Optimized the components

+The buttons of the two components can be optional visible, after the optimization.

+I exactlly want the page to refresh after the checkStudent operation, but I haven't found the method to do it yet, and I think the judge of where the button is visible shouldn't be done in the server, but There isn't any other way to call the /api/myStudent function so I think it performs well, for now.